College-Going Patterns in NYC

 New York City is home to the nation’s largest public school system, as well as one of the largest public higher education systems in the country.
 For many students, there is a direct path between the two.
 Over 60 percent of NYC public school graduates who enroll in post-secondary education attend a CUNY school, while two thirds of CUNY first-year students are NYC public school graduates.
 The close ties between these two institutions make NYC an ideal place to research the transition from high school to college, from both secondary and post-secondary perspectives.

 About the NYC Partnership for College Readiness and Success

-This partnership between CUNY, the NYC DOE, and the Research Alliance is bringing together the key stakeholders who focus on secondary and post-secondary education in New York City, enabling researchers to link together CUNY and DOE student data.
-The ultimate goal of our joint work is to better understand how to prepare and support students toward college success.
+This partnership between CUNY, the NYC DOE, and the Research Alliance brought together key stakeholders who focus on secondary and post-secondary education in New York City, enabling researchers to link together CUNY and DOE student data.
+The ultimate goal of our joint work was to better understand how to prepare and support students toward college success.